-The loan-to-value ratio compares net debt against total assets and is a key performance measure that Heimstaden considers to be relevant for assessing Heimstaden's indebtness in relation to its assets.
+The loan-to-value ratio compares net debt against total assets and is a key performance measure that Heimstaden Bostad considers to be relevant for assessing Heimstaden Bostad's indebtedness in relation to its assets.

 Loan-to-value ratio, secured loans (per cent.) †